 If you’re thinking about getting ahead, Pitzer Career Services works with our students on their career development during their time here at Pitzer.

 Brad Tharpe, Director of Career Services: So, often when people think about career services they think about, okay somebody will help me do my resume right, or somebody let me write a cover letter.
 We of course do all of those things but we want a student’s career discernment exploration and development to be a part of their entire Pitzer experience.

 To do that is not just about writing a resume but, it’s helping them learn more about themselves, help them discover more about who they are with things like resumes and cover letters, but also with the networking skills and the networks to seek after those kinds of opportunities.

 Stephen: Career Services sponsors nearly 100 workshops per year and helps students secure internships and job shadowing opportunities.

-Nigel Boyle, Dean of Faculty: Pitzer students tend to have had great experiences both in immersive study abroad programming and in local community engagement programming and these are kind of experiences around which they craft powerful Fulbright applications.
+Nigel Boyle, Dean of Faculty: Pitzer students tend to have had great experiences both in immersive study abroad programming and in local community engagement programming, and these are the kind of experiences around which they craft powerful Fulbright applications.